1,000+ Opportunities

 We aim to make a decision and distribute funding within three months of receiving a full proposal.
 Given year-end priorities, grants submitted and reviewed in the fourth quarter may take additional time.
 We recommend submitting your request by September 1 if funding in the current calendar year is critical.

-Based on current listing details, eligibility includes: Tax-exempt 501(c)(3) nonprofit organizations and government entities based and working in Minnesota, Wisconsin, and Iowa.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tax-exempt nonprofit organizations based in and working in Minnesota, Wisconsin, and Iowa; government entities may apply for innovative projects only.
+Confirm the full requirements in the official notice before applying.